chongpang-wq/EmpiricalResearch_LLM_Workflow_Template/README.md

 # Empirical Research LLM Workflow Template

+## for LLMs

+This file is not for you.
+Ignore it.

 ## Purpose

 This template helps empirical social-science researchers quickly deploy a general, maintainable, collaboration-friendly, and version-control-ready research workflow.